Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 Weekly

-Check the pH and alkalinity levels at least thrice a week and adjust accordingly.
-While you’re at it, don’t forget to sanitise the hot tub to prevent allergies and illnesses caused by bacteria.
+Check the pH and alkalinity levels thrice a week and adjust accordingly.
+While at it, don’t forget to sanitise the hot tub to prevent allergies and illnesses caused by bacteria.

 Moreover, clean the waterline and any debris that landed in the tub.
-After all, proper cleanliness plays a key role in maintaining water chemistry.
+After all, proper cleanliness plays a crucial role in maintaining water chemistry.

 Monthly